 The under 30’s (first home buyers) like to be located in and around the CBD for work and social living.
 Since prices are high, they normally opt for apartments and small units around inner city suburbs.

 30 to 50 year olds (second home buyers) need properties that can house a growing family.
 Usually located in mid or outer suburbs of Melbourne.
 Being close to good schools, employment and shops is vital for time-poor parents.

-The 50+ year olds (retirees) are usually consolidating there finances and down sizing their property, trying to cater their real estate needs around low maintenance living that offers a well balanced lifestyle, social interaction with close proximity to amities.
+The 50+ year olds (retirees) are usually consolidating there finances and downsizing their property, trying to cater their real estate needs around low maintenance living that offers a well balanced lifestyle, social interaction with close proximity to amenities.

 At each stage of life it’s important to make the right financial decisions when buying property.
 Making the wrong move can burden your lifestyle and take away from your quality of living.

 In addition to finances, sometimes you don’t know what you need when buying for the next stage of life.

 When you start researching your options it’s wise to seek advice from people around you.
 They can give you great tips that point you in the right direction.

 The internet is full of great advice with people sharing their wins and losses.

 Buyer’s agents are also a great starting point.
 They have bought for people in your situation many times and can offer some wisdom when it comes to selecting suburbs and the type of property.
 The best part of hiring this kind of help is handing over the responsibility to someone else, a buyers agent can guide you though the entire buying process.